 Polluted storm water can lead to destruction of wildlife habitat, loss of aesthetic value, impaired recreation areas and contaminated water resources.
-If you have questions regarding this program or would like to report a storm water problem, you can e-mail the Grove City Service Department or contact them by phone at 614-277-1100.
+If you have questions regarding this program or would like to report a storm water problem, you can e-mail the Grove City Public Service Department or contact them by phone at 614-277-1100.

 The Grove City Stormwater Management Plan is designed to protect water quality by preventing pollutants from mixing with storm water runoff and flowing into the City’s storm sewer system.
-A brief presentation will be followed by a question-and-answer session.
-Residents, businesses and developers are encouraged to attend.

-Download the Grove City Stormwater Management Plan.
+View the Grove City Stormwater Design Manual.

-Download the Grove City Stormwater Design Manual
+View the Grove City Stormwater Management Program.

-If you have feedback regarding the plan, please send your comments via email to the Grove City Service Department or mail to 4035 Broadway, Grove City, OH 43123.
+If you have feedback regarding the plan, please send your comments via email to the Grove City Public Service Department or mail to 4035 Broadway, Grove City, OH 43123.